datnguyen1215/gpt-articles/prompts/section.md

 Outline: {outline}

+Here are the guidelines you must follow:
-Write me this section {section}.
-Provide clear headings, use the exact number from the sections provided.
-Do not use markdown.
-Also have the transition sentence for each section to prepare readers for what's coming in the next.
+1. Provide clear headings, use the exact number from the sections provided.
+Use markdown for headings.
+For example: 1.
+Heading uses ##, 1.1 Heading uses ###
+1. At the end of each section, write a transition paragraph to prepare readers for the next section.
+Do not label it as transition paragraph.

+Write me this section:
+{section}